 The owners asked us to totally repaint it with a weatherproof wall coating so this is what we did.

 The main issue with this smart pebbledashed bungalow was that it had various alterations and extensions over the years, which made the pebble-dash wall surfaces uneven, and visually, it looked like a patchwork quilt.

 There were various patches here and there that, quite frankly, looked ridiculous.

-You will NEVER match old and new pebbledash!
+Previous work here shows you will NEVER match old and new pebbledash!

 What do I mean by that?

 Well, if you take a look at this piece of the wall you can see what I mean.